NVIDIA/NeMo-speech-data-processor/dataset_configs/multilingual/granary/README.md

 > Note — GPU required
 >
-> All Whisper, vLLM, FastText and Comet-QE stages expect at least one CUDA-capable GPU.
+> All Whisper, vLLM and Comet-QE stages expect at least one CUDA-capable GPU.
 Multi-GPU nodes are auto-detected when `num_devices: -1` (default) is used.

 ### Software prerequisites